infochimps-labs/chimpstation-homebase/README.md

-# Chimpstation-homebase: infochimps developers' desktop environment
+# Chimpstation-Homebase: Infochimps developers' desktop environment

-This repo uses chef and ironfan to provision a developer workstation on OSX.
+This repo uses Chef and Ironfan to provision a developer workstation on OSX.
 It unifies:

 * Cookbooks, roles, and environments
 * Cluster descriptions